python-screen-builder/python-screen-builder/README.md

 ```
 ## How to use

-First when you run the screen builder you can select from an array of GUI widgets on the sidebar.
+First, when you run the screen builder you can select from an array of GUI widgets on the sidebar.
-Select a Button control for instance, change its text, font, etc. Then File -> export -> test_screen.json
+Select a Button control for instance, change its text, font, etc. Then File -> Export -> your_screen.json to save.
-The json file contains all the information about the GUI controls.
+The json file contains all the information about the GUI controls you selected.
 Also make sure the name field is filled in.
 It should automagically default to button1.
-That is how you can reference it in your Python application.
+That is how you reference controls it in your Python application.

-Here is the sample code for a working application that uses the screen file: test_button.json
+Here is the sample code for a working application that uses the screen file test_button.json
 ```
 from gui import *
 from kivy.app import App